 Postgraduate and PGCE students may be eligible for a formal review of their needs, funded through the postgraduate DSA.
 All reviews must be authorised in writing by the funding body.

-If you're an international student or non-degree course student then contact the Disability team as the process may be slightly different.
+If you're an international student or non-degree course student then contact the Disability Services as the process may be slightly different.

 What if I have to change or cancel my needs assessment appointment?